 Australasian Faculty of Occupational and Environmental Medicine

-The Australasian Faculty of Occupational and Environmental Medicine and the RACP Foundation have announced two awards to support the advancement of research and education by developing both research and teaching capacity.
-These awards are open to both trainees and Fellows of the Faculty.
+The Australasian Faculty of Occupational and Environmental Medicine through the RACP Foundation offer several awards to trainees and Fellows of the Faculty to support the advancement of research and education.

-The College Terms & Conditions (Prizes) (PDF 62KB) apply to the following awards.
+The College Terms & Conditions (Prizes) (PDF 62KB) apply to the following awards and prizes.
 Please ensure you read them carefully.

 These awards formally recognise the outstanding contributions made by Fellows and trainees to The Australasian Faculty of Occupational and Environmental Medicine (AFOEM) and offered in each of the following categories annually:

 - Education, Training and Assessment - Fellows who have contributed significantly to the Faculty's Education, Training and Assessment programs.